greyhatguy007/titanic-kaggle/README.md

 # titanic-kaggle

-My model for the titanic dataset on Kaggle
+My model for the Titanic dataset on Kaggle